saurabharch/til.greglobinski.com/src/content/posts/2018-09-17--22-00___delete-local-remote-git-branch/index.md

 git push [remote-name] --delete [branch-name]
 ```

-The difference makes I search for this command again and again.
-But maybe it's like that only because I delete remote branches much less often than the local ones. :confused:
+The different command makes it hard to remember, I search for it again and again.
+Maybe noting down helps. :smile:

+But maybe it's only because I delete remote branches much less often than the local ones. :confused: